xaralis/django-static-sitemaps/README.rst

 django-static-sitemaps
 ========================

 There are times when your site is too big to serve the ``sitemap.xml`` by your Django application.
 This little app is meant to help you with such cases.
-Instead of serving the sitemap.xml from Django, it features a **management command** that generates the ``sitemap.xml`` to the separate files.
+Instead of serving the sitemap.xml from Django, it features a **management command**/**celery task** that generates the ``sitemap.xml`` to the separate files.

 Feature highlights: